ivanursul/ivanursul/articles/java/openSourceCollections.md

 * Classes for fast and practical access to binary and text files,
 * Provides structure-specific and type-specific Maps, Sets, Lists and PriorityQueues,
 * In terms of memory, it is space-efficient

+**Speed test:**
+According to the benchmarks, *FastUtil* has the title of the "fastest" implementation.
+The title is defended with the following benefits:
+* In int-int map testing, there is a fact that the fewer memory accesses an implementation makes to access an entry – the faster it would be, and *FastUtil* has an advantage because of the highly optimized code.
+This is especially important for large Maps.
+* In int-Object testing, again highly optimized code get's *FastUtil* to top positions.
+That's because once the underlying storage becomes identical, second order optimizations start to make the difference.
+* In Object-int testing, the most important thing is a minimum possible number of underlying arrays. *FastUtil* again proved to be excellent with a convincing first place.
+* In Object-Object testing, it takes one of the satisfactory top positions, but not the first, because of less efficient memory access pattern.

+For further information, feel free to check this <a href="http://java-performance.info/hashmap-overview-jdk-fastutil-goldman-sachs-hppc-koloboke-trove-january-2015/">website</a>, and we highly recommend you to try to do your own tests.

 In addition to the advantages *FastUtil* provides, attention should be paid to the following shortcomings.
 For further information, feel free to check the <a href="http://fastutil.di.unimi.it/docs/overview-summary.html">official website</a>:
 * Automatic boxing and unboxing can lead you to choose the wrong method.
 A suggestion is to set the environment to mark boxing/unboxing as a warning or as an error,